-Analysis of results and reflection: No peer visits have been possible since March 2020.
-But they are beneficial to ensure broadperspective of possibilities for the Arboretum and provide benchmarks for comparison.
+Analysis of results and reflection: No peer visits have been made by the director since March 2020, but they are beneficial to ensure broadperspective of possibilities for the Arboretum and provide benchmarks for comparison.
+The Native Plants team, Horticultural team, and KCG team have continued to make an annual visit to a regional public garden.